JadesonBruno/machine-learning-in-practice-on-azure-ml/README.md

 ## Step 2: Configurating a Azure Machine Learning Workspace

 In the basics tab, we will add our workspace information.
 Since we are in a learning lab, we will not configure other tabs.

-Para criar clicamos em "Review + Create" e depois "Create".
+To create we click on "Review + Create" and then "Create".

 <p align="center">
   <img src="./assets/configurating_basics_workspace.png" alt="Configurating Workspace">
 </p>

-After finishing the creation of the Workspace, we go to the Resource.
+After finishing the creation of the Workspace, we click "Go to the Resource".

 <p align="center">
   <img src="./assets/go_to_resource.png" alt="Go to Resource">